elmobp/flapjack-broker/README.md

 Each endpoint is controlled with its own martini router, should you wish to add a new broker modify libexec/httpbroker.go and add a martini router then create the package and functions inside of src/flapjackfeeder/.
 A good starting point for a new hok would be the most simple feeder which is src/flapjackfeeder/flapjack.go

-If the data type is different to those surrently supported make sure that you add the JSON struct to src/flapjackconfig/config.go
+If the data type is different to those surrently supported make sure that you add the JSON struct to its own flapjackconfig package in src/flapjackconfig/

 To build the broker simply run ./build.sh